Trying to choose the perfect greenhouse design?

-A dome shaped greenhouse is spherical and free standing.
+A dome-shaped greenhouse is spherical and free standing.

 This type of greenhouse structure can be a bit more expensive than other styles.

-A gothic greenhouse can be either freestanding or can be attached to another wall or structure.
+A Gothic greenhouse can be either freestanding or attached to another wall or structure.

-A hoop structure greenhouse includes an enclosed plastic covering along with a metal pipe or PVC which forms a hoop shape.
+A hoop greenhouse structure includes an enclosed plastic covering along with a metal pipe or PVC which forms a hoop shape.

-This type of greenhouse uses either lightweight, weatherproof aluminum or sometimes wood or galvanized steel.
+This type of greenhouse uses either lightweight weatherproof aluminum or sometimes wood or galvanized steel.

 It’s important to have not just one or two, but multiple vents, to make sure that the ventilation is adequate throughout the year.

-If you’re planning to use your greenhouse year-round, shading is especially important for the spring and summer months.
+If you’re planning to use your greenhouse year-round, shading is especially important during the spring and summer months.

-Internal shading will do a great job at reducing light in a greenhouse, but will noticeably fall short in reducing temperature build-up.
+Internal shading will do a great job at reducing light in a greenhouse, but will noticeably fall short when reducing temperature build-up.

 Having a greenhouse design with plenty of height and an adequate roof pitch is essential.

 Roof pitch will also give you additional working height above the staging of the greenhouse.

 Air frost, on the other hand, will take longer to descend and this will allow more protection for unheated plants.

 You also need to give some thought to the design of the greenhouse foundation.

-Greenhouse bases can be made out of wood, concrete, galvanized steel, aluminum, or other materials.
+Greenhouse bases can be made out of wood, concrete, galvanized steel, aluminum or other materials.